 - Concise (the alternative text does not exceed about 150 characters, and preferably is much shorter than that)

 A longer detailed description can be placed in the Caption field of an image when it is embedded on the page.
-If an image is decorative then we recommend using double quotes "" for the alternate text.

 Data tables are used to organize data with a logical relationship in grids.
 Accessible tables need HTML markup that indicates header cells and data cells and defines their relationship.
 Assistive technologies use this information to provide context to users.